CloudRipple/CloudRipple/README.md

 - ⚡ Fun fact: ...
 -->

-I am CloudRipple, an engineering student.
+I am CloudRipple, an engineering student @SII and @Fudan University.

+SII is an institution dedicated to innovation in education and research in the field of AI.